 - I have a fruit bowl nearby and try to eat at least two pieces of fruit as I work

 - I try my best to prep several portions of food, meaning I'm not tempted to grab something unhealthy as I work.
-I've shared two quick and delicious recipes with my patrons.
-Find out how to become a patron of This Author Can here.

 - High sugar intake has been linked to poor mental health.
 This doesn't mean you need to cut it out totally.
 I personally think every author needs some sugar in their life.
 But just make sure it's the right kind of sugar and you have it in moderation day-by-day.
 I have some dark chocolate in my desk drawer for when I need a sweet fix.
 Dark chocolate is actually good for you in small doses, you know!
 Make some sugar-free cakes at the weekend and freeze them.
 A quick defrost in the microwave and you have a sweet treat without all that processed sugar.